ancinpet/advanced-parallel-algorithms/README.md

-# advanced-parallel-algorithms
+# Parallelization of NPC problems
-Parallelization of NPC problems
+Working with low level threading, locks, semaphores and mutexes on OS level